webpack/webpack.js.org/src/content/configuration/stats.md

 T> For webpack-dev-server, this property needs to be in the `devServer` object.

+T> Some plugins, such as `webpack-dev-middleware`, intercept `stats`.
+Therefore you must set `stats` in that plugin's config.

 W> This option does not have any effect when using the Node.js API.

 ## `stats`